 - In cooling mode, air conditioners with heat strips may be more efficient.

 - Heat strips aren’t very energy efficient and result in higher electric bills.

 - While the air conditioner is running, the heat strips can sometimes kick on, which puts an additional load on the system.

 Contact Pioneer Comfort Systems For All of Your Shreveport Heating and Cooling System Needs

 Pioneer Comfort System has you covered when purchasing your heat pump or straight cool system.
-We offer only the best in HVAC systems, American Standard.
+We offer only the best in HVAC systems, American Standard, and we’ve been providing Shreveport HVAC installation services for decades.
 When deciding between a straight cool system and a heat pump, our HVAC technicians can help.
 We will evaluate your home and listen to your heating and cooling needs.
 To schedule an appointment with one of our HVAC experts, call us today at 318-378-5729.